KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

  .. figure:: media/image102.png

-   Table widget with icons for a measure column
+   Table widget example with icons as values

 *Visibility* conditions can also be applied for a column.
 Just click the *Visualization* property as shown below.